 What is fibreboard?

 Fibreboard is a stable and durable material made of leftover wood from the wood industry.
 A durable outer layer of paint or laminate is added to the board.
-The difference between various types of fibreboards, such as HDF and MDF, is mainly the thickness, yet also how impact-resistant they are – and this determines what we use them for.
-So regardless if it’s a bed, a wardrobe or your new bathroom cabinet, the leftover wooden fibre becomes a resource instead of going to waste.
+The difference between various types of fibreboards, such as HDF and MDF, is mainly the thickness, yet also how impact-resistant they are.
+This determines if we will use them for bed frames, sofa frames, kitchen fronts, wardrobe doors, or something completely different.